 The auditor, Deloitte Ireland LLP ("Deloitte"), were appointed to the Group on 20 June 2013 following shareholder approval at the 2013 Annual General Meeting on that date.
-Furthermore, Deloitte were re-appointed as auditor of the Company at the last Annual General Meeting held on 29 April 2020 and shall hold office until the conclusion of the next Annual General Meeting of the Company pursuant to section 382 of the Companies Act 2014.
-Their continued appointment will be proposed to the shareholders for approval at the next Annual General Meeting.
+Furthermore, Deloitte were re-appointed as auditors of the Company via written resolution of the sole shareholder on 29 April 2020 and shall hold office until the conclusion of the next Annual General Meeting of the Company pursuant to section 382 of the Companies Act 2014.
 Deloitte have indicated a willingness to continue in office in accordance with section 383(2) of the Companies Act 2014.